qeryz/AI-GameofHex/README.md

 To optimize the probability calculation, a simulation is interrupted before its end if that position can't beat the best current probability anymore.
-Many internal structures of the graph were modified to optimize Monte Carlo evaluation, resulting in significant time reductions
+Many internal structures of the graph were modified to optimize Monte Carlo evaluation, resulting in significant time reductions.

-For instance, the inclusion of virtual nodes and evaluating a win only after the MC sim game was over allowed a reduction in processing time of ~ 50%
+For instance, the inclusion of virtual nodes and evaluating a win only after the MC sim game was over allowed a reduction in processing time of ~ 50%.

 E.g., in a 3x3 game of hex:

 ```